rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 ## 4.225.5 Transcription involving adjustments or additions

 <a name="4.225.5.1">4.225.5.1</a> **Roman numerals.** If the date appears in roman numerals, transcribe the date as it appears.
-Omit internal spaces and punctuation (see [RBMS transcription guidelines](/DCRMR/general-rules/Transcription/)).
+Omit internal spaces and punctuation (see [Transcription](/DCRMR/general-rules/Transcription/)).
 Supply the year in arabic numerals in square brackets.

 <a name="4.225.5.2">4.225.5.2</a> **Chronograms.** Transcribe the chronogram as it appears. *Optionally,* include the date in Roman numerals in square brackets.